sav-che/TL-2/Authors/Blandow, Otto Christian {std. Blandow} (Suppl.).md

-> [!cite] BHL link: this entry starts at [page 203](https://www.biodiversitylibrary.org/item/103859#page/213/mode/1up) of TL-2 Suppl.
+> [!cite] BHL link: this entry starts at [page 203](https://www.biodiversitylibrary.org/page/33265400) of TL-2 Suppl.
 II.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 > [!example] See also [[Blandow, Otto Christian {std.
 Blandow}|first entry]] for this author

 ### Author

-\* Blandow, Otto Christian (1778-1810), German pharmacist and botanist, practicing in Mecklenburg at Neubrandenburg, Malchin and, ultimately at Waren, also active as notary. (*Blandow*).
+\* Blandow, Otto Christian (1778-1810), German pharmacist and botanist, practicing in Mecklenburg at Neubrandenburg, Malchin and, ultimately at Waren, also active as notary.
+**Abbreviated name**: *Blandow*

 #### Herbarium and types